rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 ![Exposure adjustments](media/blog/developing-a-landscape-photo/affinity-photo-2.jpg)

 Then, I proceeded with decreasing **Shadows** to make them stand out more and decreasing **Highlights** to recover some details from nearly blown-out areas.
-This maneuver made the image less punchy and contrasty, but it enabled me to make the clouds and mountains more detailed.
+This maneuver made the image less punchy and contrasty, but it also made the clouds and mountains more detailed.

 ![Shadows and highlights adjustments](media/blog/developing-a-landscape-photo/affinity-photo-3.jpg)